Fuel your summertime outdoor adventures with the convenience of delicious and nutritious fruits and veggies!

 Car camping trips afford more flexibility.
 Seasonal summer melon doesn’t require refrigeration until cut, so bring a juicy watermelon or cantaloupe to save on cooler space.
 The same goes for hard squash, peppers, tomatoes, onions, and potatoes.

 Power Potatoes!
 One of my absolute favorite foods for hiking or mountain biking are boiled and salted potatoes.
-When I tire of sweet bars, gels, and trail mix, potatoes provide potassium, sodium, and carbohydrates I need.
+When I tire of sweet bars and trail mix, potatoes provide the potassium, sodium, and carbohydrates I need.
 Just boil fingerling potatoes until fork tender and toss with enough olive oil to make coarse kosher salt stick.